-- IDC Government Insights has announced the winners of its first Smart Cities North America Awards (SNCAA), designed to recognize progress cities have made in various areas, including civic engagement, smart water and sustainable infrastructure.
+- IDC Government Insights has announced the winners of its first Smart Cities North America Awards (SCNAA), designed to recognize progress cities have made in various areas, including civic engagement, smart water and sustainable infrastructure.

 - The winners are as follows:

 |Civic Engagement||Kansas City, MO|

 |Police and Law Enforcement||Baton Rouge, LA|